Environmental Studies

 Description: Topics and credit hours vary each semester.
 Contact department for current semester's topic(s).
 Repeatable for Credit.

-Descriptions and Codes Legend
+Description and Code Legend

 Note: Internally, the university uses the following descriptions, codes, and abbreviations for this academic program.
 The following is a quick reference: